risk-first/website/Deadline-Risk.md

 Having an event occur in a fixed time and place is [mitigating risk](Glossary#Mitigated-Risk):

 - By taking the bus, we are mitigating our own [Schedule Risk](Scarcity-Risk#schedule-risk):  we're (hopefully) reducing the amount of time we're going to spend on the activity of getting to work.
 It's not entirely necessary to even take the bus:  you could walk, or go by another form of transport.
 But, effectively, this just swaps one dependency for another:  if you walk, this might well take longer and use more energy, so you're just picking up [Schedule Risk](Scarcity-Risk#schedule-risk) in another way.
-- Events are a mitigation for [Coordination Risk](Coordination-Risk): a bus needn't necessarily _have_ a fixed timetable: it could wait for each passenger until they turned up, and then go.
+- Events are a mitigation for [Coordination Risk](Coordination-Risk): a bus needn't necessarily _have_ a fixed timetable.
+It could wait for each passenger until they turned up, and then go.
 (A bit like ride-sharing works).
 This would be a total disaster from a [Coordination Risk](Coordination-Risk) perspective, as one person could cause everyone else to be really really late.
 Having a fixed time for doing something mitigates [Coordination Risk](Coordination-Risk) by turning it into [Schedule Risk](Scarcity-Risk#schedule-risk).
 Agreeing a date for a product launch, for example, allows lots of teams to coordinate their activities.
 -  If you drive, you have a dependency on your car instead.
 So, there is often an _opportunity cost_ with dependencies.
 Using the bus might be a cheap way to travel.
 You're therefore imposing less [Dependency Risk](Dependency-Risk) on a different scarce resource - your money.

 ## But, Events Lead To Attendant Risk